 The First Nations communities who live throughout Newfoundland and Labrador face many of the same problems with addiction and substance as anyone else living within the province.
 Short-term residential drug and alcohol rehab centers for First Nations provide specific forms of treatment, much of which is culturally relevant.
 Not every traditional method of drug rehabilitation can help treat every individual and all types of addictions, more specialized forms of care are being provided within short-term inpatient treatment facilities.
-Some residential programs can in fact tailor their services for client’s specific needs, and this tends to be more with privately run inpatient programs.
-The important part from all of this is that the proper type of drug treatment is gotten for an addict, and they receive some type of assessment in order to determine this.
-Whether a person is from the First Nations or a small fishing community within Newfoundland, locating the best treatment services to help a person’s exact problem is very important.
+Some residential programs can in fact tailor their services for the client's specific needs, and this tends to be more with privately run inpatient programs.
+The important part of all of this is that the proper type of drug treatment is gotten for an addict, and they receive some type of assessment in order to determine this.
+Whether a person is from the First Nations or a small fishing community within Newfoundland, locating the best drug rehab services to help a person's exact problem is very important.

 Within the province of Newfoundland and Labrador are different types of drug and alcohol treatment, and this includes various methods delivered within short-term treatment centers.
 The services offered within short-term treatment centers across Newfoundland include detox, twelve-step treatment, family counseling, faith-based treatment, and non-traditional drug and alcohol treatment.
 The only difference between short-term drug rehab centers and long-term programs is the length of time.
-Long-term drug and alcohol treatment will typically be 30 to 90 days, where as a short-term program in Newfoundland will be 30 days or less.
+Long-term drug and alcohol treatment will typically be 30 to 90 days, whereas a short-term program in Newfoundland will be 30 days or less.
 This 30-day treatment does include detox, which will be the first step in the rehabilitation process.
-Short-term drug and alcohol rehabilitation in Newfoundland can be quite effective, and will treat addicts with either a severe or moderate addiction.
+Short-term drug and alcohol rehabilitation in Newfoundland can be quite effective and will treat addicts with either a severe or moderate addiction.
 Drug and alcohol addicts who have never been through treatment before can benefit from short-term programs, and this is because they can still see numerous positive changes within a short period of time if they are not willing to commit to long-term treatment.

 Are all short-term centers twelve-step programs?